pingcap/tispark/docs/userguide_spark2.1.md

 ./sbin/start-slave.sh spark: // spark-master-hostname: 7077
 ```

-After the command returns, also see whether the Slave node is joined to the Spark cluster correctly from the panel.
+After the command returns, also check whether the Slave node is joined to the Spark cluster correctly from the panel.

 Repeat the above command on all Slave nodes.
 After all the Slaves are connected to the Master, you have a Standalone mode Spark cluster.